dc3315/DistributedAlgorithms/report.md

 5: {100,38} {100,38} {100,1} {100,38} {100,38}
 1: {100,38} {100,38} {100,2} {100,38} {100,38}
 ```
 In this case, we can see that there is no agreement in the number of received messages from `process 3`.
-This is caused by the fact that we send the timeout signal so soon that `process 5` simply did not have enough time to process all rebroadcasts from other processes and therefore have not seen the second message yet (it is probably in deliver queue of its `PL`, `BEB` or `RB` component and have not reached `App` component responsible for counting).
-The agreement would be reached later on, if we did not timeout the system.
-This theory is also supported by observation that none of the processes had enough time to finish processing all the messages from correct peers.
+This is caused by the fact that we send the timeout signal so soon that `process 5` simply did not have enough time to process all rebroadcasts from other processes and therefore did not see the second message yet (it is probably in deliver queue of its `PL`, `BEB` or `RB` component and has not reached the `App` component responsible for counting).
+The agreement would have been reached later on, if we did not timeout the system so early.
+This theory is also supported by the observation that none of the processes had enough time to finish processing all the messages from correct peers.

 ### Unlimited messages and long timeout
 After running with `Max_messages = 0` and `Timeout = 3000` we got the following result: